Guest Post by Mr. Lettered Cottage

 I’m Kevin, and this is my first blog post.
 Here goes….

 Let me start by saying I thoroughly enjoy working on this home.
 I’m truly inspired by Layla’s never-ending passion and ideas.
-It has been absolutely magical watching this place come to life, and it’s so cool to be a part of it.
+It has been so much fun watching this place come to life, and it’s so cool to be a part of it.

 Alright, let’s talk molding!